 |

 Through the generosity of you, our supporters, the project has gone from a couple of nutcases with a far-fetched, possibly implausible pipe-dream to a tantalising prospect we can all truly believe in.
 And as the years rattle by and the financial burden continues to be met, this allows us to concentrate on trying to make the dream a reality.
 No more string, elastic bands, sticky-backed plastic, crossed fingers and compromise.
-We are now able to trundle on unencumbered, knowing we carry the hopes of more people than we ever dreamt we would. |
+We are now able to trundle on unencumbered, knowing we carry the hopes of more people than we ever dreamt we would.

-It turned out that chub seemed to be
+It turned out that chub seemed to be the only ones obliging on the day, and

 the match was won with a beauty of